 Maintaining a good conscience is important to all believers, especially to those who are active in God's work (1Timothy 1:18 - 19).
 This is why Christians are commanded to obey (as long as it is not against God's will) the civil authorities they live under (Romans 13:1 - 5).
 Those who do good with a clean heart, yet are unjustly persecuted and accused of evil, receive praise from the Father (1Peter 2:19 - 21, 3:16 - 17).

 It should be noted that one of the primary differences between the Old and New Covenants is that the Old could not make a person's heart clean before the Eternal.
 It is only under the New Covenant, made possible by Christ's shed blood, that our hearts can be purged of guilt (Hebrews 9:9, 14, 10:4, 11, 22).

-Those who apostatize from the faith and begin to spread lies can do so because their hearts have been "cauterized (burned or seared) with a hot iron" (1Timothy 4:2).
-Clearly, a person can defile and work against their conscience to such an extent that it no longer functions as a gauge of right and wrong.
-They destroy what God has given them and, consequently, are free to pursue whatever evil they wish unhindered by any guilt or remorse.
+Those who apostatize from the faith and begin to spread lies can do so because their consciences have been "cauterized (burned or seared) with a hot iron" (1Timothy 4:2).
+Clearly, a person can defile and work against their innermost belief system to such an extent that it no longer functions as a gauge of right and wrong.